EpicGames/PixelStreamingInfrastructure/Frontend/README.md

 Additionally, if you have cloned the Pixel Streaming Infrastructure repository and made upstream changes, you can fork the repo and make a pull request.

-DEFAULT PLAYER PICTURE HERE:
+TO DO DEFAULT PLAYER PICTURE HERE:

 Default player page

-CUSTOMISED PLAYER PAGE HERE:
+TO DO CUSTOMISED PLAYER PAGE HERE:

 Customized player with HTML5 UI